jrtaylor71/ESP32-DevKitC3-Simple-Thermostat-PCB/case/ASSEMBLY.md

-# ESP32-S3 Smart Thermostat Case Assembly Guide
+# ESP32-S3 Simple Thermostat Case Assembly Guide

 ⚠️ **WORK IN PROGRESS** - This design is actively being tested and refined.
 Dimensions and assembly procedures may change.